-This paper develops a novel framework for modeling a financial sector with heterogeneous financial intermediaries and aggregate risk.
-The heterogeneity in the VaR constraints coupled with limited liability generates endogenous time variation in leverage, risk-shifting and financial stability.
+This paper develops a novel framework for modelling a financial sector with heterogeneous financial intermediaries and aggregate risk.
+The heterogeneity in the VaRconstraints coupled with limited liability generates endogenous time variation in leverage, risk-shifting and financial stability.
 The interaction between the intensive and the extensive margins of investment creates a rich set of non-linear dynamics where the level of interest rates plays a key role.
+There is a risk-taking channel of monetary policy.
 When interest rates are high, a monetary expansion increases both the intensive margin and the extensive margin.
 The monetary authority is able to stimulate the economy, while at the same time increasing financial stability.
 When interest rates are already low, a further reduction can lead to large increases in leverage by the most risk-taking institutions, pricing out previously active intermediaries, due to decreasing aggregate returns to capital.
 Importantly, the intermediaries which decrease their balance sheet size have lower probabilities of default than those that remain levered, leading to an increase in systemic risk.
 Our model, unlike the existing literature, generates a trade-off between economic activity and financial stability depending on the level of the interest rate.
 During booms driven by low funding costs and increased credit supply, risk premia are low as there is a lot of risk-shifting by the most risk-taking intermediaries in the economy.
 Booms driven by positive productivity shocks do not lead to an increase in financial instability nor to such low levels of risk premia.
 Because our framework has heterogeneity at its heart, it allows us to make use of cross-sectional data on intermediary balance sheets.
 We derive novel implications linking the times series of the concentration of leverage and monetary policy which are strikingly borne out in the data.
 We believe we are the first paper to link changes in the cross-sectional distribution of leverage, macroeconomic developments and fluctuations in financial stability.
 We show that similar macroeconomic outcomes can be supported by very different underlying financial structures.
 This has important implications for the transmission of monetary policy, the effect of fundamental volatility, of financial deregulation or of capital flows and the sensitivity of the economy to interest rate movements.
+For example, in our model, looser monetary policy decreases risk premia as in the data and we can explain the volatility paradox.

 A major advantage of our framework is that our financial block is easy to embed in a standard dynamic stochastic general equilibrium framework.
 We plan to extend our model to environments with sticky prices and a more complex portfolio choice on the bank side as well as to study boom and bust cycles in emerging markets.
 We also plan to apply it to explain the dynamics of the real estate market.
 The model could also be calibrated to fit a distribution of financial intermediaries characteristics.
-One could in principle back out the distribution of α^i from leverage data and allow for a distribution of intermediary-specific equity ω^i .
-That said, allowing for time variation in equity would require the introduction of an additional state-variable in the financial sector problem which would make the solution more computationally intensive.42 We leave these issues and the welfare implications of our model for future research.
+One could in principle back out the distribution of α^i from leverage data and allow for a distribution of intermediary-specific equity ω^i (see Coimbra, Kim and Rey (2021)).
+That said, allowing for endogenous dynamics in equity would require the introduction of an additional state-variable in the financial sector problem which would make the solution more computationally intensive.47 We leave these issues and the welfare implications of our model for future research.